Mt. Cuba Botanists Seek to Protect Native Orchids

 Modern research comes into play, too.
 Bozic and her team pooled research from the Delaware State Botanist and other conservation organizations to come up with a list of possible sites to find orchids.

 But with such a large area to cover, Bozic needed assistance.
 Mt.
-Cuba Center assembled a team of 22 citizen science volunteers, called Orchid Scouts, to spread across the state in search of orchids.
+Cuba Center assembled a team of 22 community science volunteers, called Orchid Scouts, to spread across the state in search of orchids.

 “I couldn’t possibly accomplish my goals without the help of some really dedicated and enthusiastic volunteers.
 I’ve got a great network,” Bozic said.
 “They help me survey known orchid locations, comment on the presence or absence of the orchid, and also to collect habitat indicator data.”